 - If you have any difficulty, reach out to Cash App customer service.

-Cash App works with a partner bank, Lincoln Savings Bank.
-The partner bank provides all of the banking services you find available through the Cash App.
-When linking your Cash App-related bank accounts to Plaid, you’ll need to look for Lincoln Savings Bank in the list of financial institutions.
-After selecting Lincoln Savings Bank, you can continue with the connection process as you normally would.
+Cash App works with partner banks.
+The partner banks provides all of the banking services you find available through the Cash App.
+When linking your Cash App-related bank accounts to Plaid, you’ll need to look for Lincoln Savings Bank to finalize your connection process.

 Editorial Note: This content is not provided by any entity covered in this article.
 Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.